 This metric is used to gauge the effectiveness of any advertisement.
 For instance, let's say you spent $700 and received two leads from it; your CPL would be $350.
 Therefore, cost per Lead is a crucial metric for us, as it makes it easier to figure out how much we would need to spend on leads while also showing our projected return on investment.

-With CPL, we can see the number of leads our ads generate and how much each piece of information costs.
+With CPL, we can see the average number of leads our ads generate and how much each piece of information costs.
 Using this method, when one ad has a higher price per lead than another, it might be less effective at generating conversions for our company. - Cody C. Jensen is the CEO & Founder of Searchbloom.”

 When you create an ad, you probably have a goal or objective.
 When speaking about conversion rate, we call them “desired action.”
 A conversion rate is the number of converted users (people who completed the desired action) compared to the number of clicks on a single post.